-- 1) Reviews and approves this policy annually. - 2) Works in partnership with all relevant parties to ensure that this policy is implemented, disseminated and reviewed successfully.
-This involves ensuring that the school leadership regularly consults health and social care professionals, pupils, parents and carers on how well the needs of children with medical conditions are being supported at the school. - 3) Ensures that every pupil in the school with a medical condition and/or disability is supported to enable the fullest possible participation in all aspects of school life. - 4) Ensures that the school leadership has arranged for sufficient staff to receive suitable training, so that they are competent to take responsibility for any child with a medical condition. - 5) Ensures that the school leadership has in place the appropriate level of insurance and liability cover provided by the Local Authority.
+- 1) Reviews and approves this policy at least once every two years. - 2) Works in partnership with all relevant parties to ensure that this policy is implemented, disseminated and reviewed successfully.
+This involves ensuring that the school leadership regularly consults health and social care professionals, pupils, parents and carers on how well the needs of children with medical conditions are being supported at the school. - 3) Ensures that every pupil in the School with a medical condition and/or disability is supported to enable the fullest possible participation in all aspects of school life.

+- 4) Ensures that the School leadership has arranged for sufficient staff to receive suitable training, so that they are competent to take responsibility for any child with a medical condition. - 5) Ensures that the School leadership has in place the appropriate level of insurance and liability cover provided by the Local Authority.